Rapptz/discord.py/docs/guide/topics/sharding.rst

 The key difference between the two is that the former can only support one connection (one shard), while the auto sharded variants can handle multiple gateway connections.

-There's 2 ways you can do sharding:
+There are 2 ways you can shard your bot:

 Using auto sharding
 ~~~~~~~~~~~~~~~~~~~~~